 The Right to Access

 When a covered entity is capable of readily producing records in an electronic format it must do so.
-If it is unable, it must deliver in a format mutually agreed upon by the parties within the 30-day deadline.
-There is an exception that permits an extension if the paper records must be retrieved from storage.
+On the other hand, if it is unable, it must deliver in a format mutually agreed upon by the parties within the 30-day deadline.
+In addition, if the paper records are retrieved from storage there is an exception that permits an extension.

-The right of a patient to access their records in an electronic format, or to direct a that a copy is provided to a third party remains a problem area.
-The access request must be in writing and signed by the patient.
+Firstly, patients have the right to access protected health information in an electronic format, or to direct that a copy will be provided to a third party as long as the choice is clear, conspicuous and specific.
+Most importantly, the access request must be in writing and signed by the patient.
 It does not require an additional authorization.
-A third party, at the patient request may send the access request on their behalf and it must be complied with in the same manner as if personally requested by the patient.
+Finally, a third party, at the patient’s request may send the access request on their behalf and it must comply in the same manner as if patient requests the records in person.

-The permissible fee for the records produced for an access request is limited to the cost to cover: labor for copying the PHI requested, whether in paper or electronic form; supplies for creating the paper or electronic copy; and postage.
-State fees that exceed this amount cannot be charged for access requests.
+Above all, there are limits on permissible fee for records.
+An access request covers cost of: labor for copying the PHI requested, whether in paper or electronic form; supplies for creating the paper or electronic copy; and postage.
+Meanwhile organizations cannot charge state fees for access that exceed this amount .

-When a third-party submits a request for records on its own behalf with an authorization and cites HITECH fees as the highest that may be charged, they are in error.
-The access fee limits don’t apply.
+When a third-party submits a request for sharing patient records on its own behalf with an authorization and cites HITECH fees as the highest charged, they are in error.
+Most importantly, the access fee limits don’t apply.